cysouw/diathesis/text/c07_participle.md

 - In meiner Umgebung wird nicht gestorben.^[DWDS: Die Zeit, 05.03.2017]
 :::

-In very special contexts this impersonal construction also seems possible with transitive verbs with accusative arguments like *überarbeiten* 'to rework' [@next a] or even ditransitive verbs like *geben* 'to give [@next b].
+In some specific contexts this impersonal construction also seems possible for transitive verbs with accusative arguments like *überarbeiten* 'to rework' [@next a] or even ditransitive verbs like *geben* 'to give [@next b].
 However, note that in all such cases it appears to be impossible to retain any of the non-subject arguments, so these impersonal passives can be analysed as being stacked on top of an action focus diathesis (see [@sec:adverbial-action-focus]) dropping the accusative role and leading to an intransitive verb.

 ::: ex
 - Ich überarbeite den Aufsatz. \